 Studies consistently show that melatonin can help you fall asleep faster and sleep more effectively – but not necessarily increase total sleep time.

-If a person gets too much melatonin, they may experience some unpleasant effects.
+If a person gets too much melatonin, however, they may experience some unpleasant effects.
 Customers report that if they get too high a dose, they might wake up early, wake up frequently during the night, or in a few cases, not to sleep at all.
 Vivid dreams or nightmares are other symptoms.

-On the positive side, these are not long term effects, and only impact that day.
-In addition, the effects are strongly dose dependent.
-If a person gets too high a dose, we regularly see that reducing the dose will also diminish the side effects.
+In addition, melatonin’s effects are strongly dose dependent.
+If a person gets too high a dose one night, we regularly see that reducing the dose the following evening will also diminish the side effects.

 Since your sleep is influenced by more than melatonin, don’t give up after just one night if you don’t experience the desired effects immediately.
 We recommend trying your starting dose for 5 – 7 days before determining whether you need to adjust the amount of melatonin.